yubi12/curriculum/ruby/basics/methods.md

 ```

 This example will cause an error `undefined local variable or method message'`
-Run the example on your local machine [repl.it](https://repl.it) to see for yourself.
+Run the example on your local machine or [repl.it](https://repl.it) to see for yourself.

 This works in reverse as well, variables declared within a method will not be available
 outside of the method: